Loading…

 Examine the drilled hole for smoothness and accuracy.
 If needed, you can use a deburring tool to remove any rough edges.

-Be careful when touching the material you are drilling into or the drill bit straight after drilling as the temperature of these items might still be very hot.
-It is very easy to burn yourself with hot metal so allow them to cool if touching with bare hands or use suitable heat proof gloves.
+Exercise caution when handling the drilled material or the drill bit immediately afterward, as they can still be very hot.
+Hot metal can cause burns, so either allow them to cool before touching with bare hands or use appropriate heat-proof gloves.

-Also be careful when toughing the removed chips as they can be very sharp and can cut easily.
+Also be careful when touching the removed chips as they can be very sharp and can cut easily.
 It is advisable to wear gloves if you need to handle them.

 Materials